 Since Airbnb is not publicly traded on a stock exchange, there is no Airbnb stock price yet.

 Airbnb has not yet submitted public filings to the Securities and Exchange Commission.
 Therefore, it is not yet known what the Airbnb stock symbol will be.
-We can only speculate.
+We can only speculate about the Airbnb ticker.

 Will Airbnb Stock be a Motley Fool Stock Advisor Recommendation?